-- The Belgium-based firm has designed a routine blood test called Nu.Q to screen for colorectal and prostate cancers
+- Developed routine blood test Nu.Q to screen for blood, colorectal, lung and prostate cancers

-- The NYSE-listed firm hopes to replace expensive and invasive procedures like colonoscopies and biopsies
+- The test could replace expensive and invasive procedures like colonoscopies and biopsies

 What VolutionRx does:

-VolitionRx (NYSEAMERICAN:VNRX) is a multi-national life sciences company that develops easy-to-use blood-based cancer tests to accurately diagnose a range of cancers.
+VolitionRx (NYSEAMERICAN:VNRX) is an epigenetics company that develops easy-to-use blood-based cancer tests to accurately diagnose a range of cancers.
 It was founded in 2010 by Cameron Reynolds, who is its CEO.

 The diagnostic tests are based on the science of nucleosomics, which is the practice of identifying and measuring nucleosomes in the bloodstream or other bodily fluids to get an indication that a disease is present.

-The NYSE-listed company has designed a routine blood test called Nu.Q to screen for colorectal and prostate cancers that reduces the need for more invasive colonoscopies and biopsies.
+The NYSE-listed company has designed a routine blood test called Nu.Q to screen for blood, colorectal, lung and prostate cancers that reduces the need for more invasive colonoscopies and biopsies.
 VolitionRx is also developing the technology as a screening tool for endometriosis and for veterinary uses as well.

-At VolitionRx’s command and control center in Isnes, Belgium, more than 30 scientists are conducting the background work necessary to introduce Nu.Q blood tests to the public in Asia, Europe, and the US.
+VolitionRx’s command and control center is in Isnes, Belgium, where more than 30 scientists are conducting the background work necessary to introduce Nu.Q blood tests to the public in Asia, Europe, and the US.

 At the center of this work is the NuQ platform, which looks for molecular signatures of cancer by focusing on the nucleosomes – a section of DNA wrapped around a core of proteins – in the blood.
 As cancer cells multiply, they are modified in a way that distinguishes them from healthy cells and the traits of the malignant disease appear on the nucleosomes, which are analyzed by the Nu.Q platform.

 The company has already tested Nu.Q to detect prostate cancer.
-In August 2018 VolitionRx announced preliminary data from an 84-patient study that showed its Nu.Q test kits diagnosed men with aggressive prostate cancer with 94% accuracy.
+Data from an 84-patient study showed its test kits diagnosed men with aggressive prostate cancer with 94% accuracy.